Lebak Regency: History

-The Lebak Regency is the regency to which the Dutchman Eduard Douwes Dekker, better known by his pseudonym (Multatuli), was appointed in 1856 as Assistant Resident.
+The Lebak Regency is the regency to which the Dutchman Eduard Douwes Dekker, better known by his pseudonym Multatuli, was appointed in 1856 as Assistant Resident.
 Douwes Dekker observed that the local regent exploited the local population and requested his removal.
 He made a few mistakes in this.
 He bypassed his direct chief and overlooked the size of abuse by the regent.
-The regent being of local nobility but paid the colonial government was regularly in poor circumstances having to keep up with demands of patronage for his large family, according to the adat, the traditional law.
+The regent being of local nobility but paid by the colonial government was regularly in poor circumstances having to keep up with demands of patronage for his large family, according to the adat, the traditional law.
 Bad practices were known and condoned to a certain extent by the colonial administration.
 Governmental research that same year showed however more serious abuse by the lesser local officials.
 The governor-general disapproved of Dekker's tactless conduct and ordered his replacement, which Dekker refused.
 He resigned after three months of duty in Lebak.
-Home he published four years later 'Max Havelaar, or the Coffee Auctions of the Dutch Trading Company', a pamphlet-novel, which had great influence on later administrators, less by force of analysis than by the vigour of its language, setting a new standard for Dutch literature.
+Home he published four years later Max Havelaar, or the Coffee Auctions of the Dutch Trading Company, a pamphlet-novel, which had great influence on later administrators, less by force of analysis than by the vigour of its language, setting a new standard for Dutch literature.

 Administrative districts

-The regency is divided into 28 districts (kecamatan), tabulated below with their areas and populations from the 2010 census and the 2020 census; together with the official estimates as at mid 2021.
-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+The regency is divided into 28 districts (kecamatan), tabulated below with their areas and populations from the 2010 census and the 2020 census; together with the official estimates as at mid 2023.
+They are divided for convenience into three geographical sectors, which have no administrative function.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 340 rural desa and 5 urban kelurahan - the latter all in Rangkasbitung District), and its postal codes.

-Notes: (a) including 5 small offshore islands.
+Notes: (a) including five small offshore islands - Pulau Manuk, Pulau Tanjunglayar, Pulau Karangbokor, Pulau Karangmalang, and Pulau Karangmasigit. (b) comprising the five kelurahan (with populations in 2023) of Cijoro Lebak (12,808), Cijoro Pasir (11,551), Muara Ciujung Barat (9,569), Muara Ciujung Timur (19,781), and Rangkasbitung Barat (7,825), and eleven desa including Rangkasbitung Timur (14,641).